axibase/atsd/rule-engine/email.md

 ![](./images/email-screenshot-series.png)

-Similarly, if the rule correlates multiple metrics using [database functions](functions-series.md) or [rules functions](functions-rules.md) such metrics may be included in the screenshot on the right axis.
+Similarly, if the rule correlates multiple metrics using [database functions](functions-series.md) or [rules functions](functions-rules.md) such metrics can be included in the screenshot on the right axis.

 ```javascript
   avg() > 10 && db_last('memfree') < 500000